-In Kiwifruit, it is recognised that the working conditions granted to RSE workers have led to an overall increase in conditions for all workers.
-In 2022, most packhouses paid the living wage to all workers (rather than just minimum wage), and on-orchard pay rates have traditionally been higher.
 The RSE scheme also contributes to New Zealand's objectives for the Pacific, by encouraging economic development, regional integration and stability.
-In 2018, the RSE scheme saw the Pacific Islands benefit by more than \$40 million.
-The RSE scheme has also been recognised by the World Bank as being one of the best migrant labour schemes in the world.
+While experts differ on the exact contribution of the RSE scheme to the Pacific Islands, it is known that the benefits are in the tens of millions.
+The RSE scheme has previously been recognised by the World Bank as being one of the best migrant labour schemes in the world.